The SHARP Network is a peer learning network project funded by the Centers for Disease Control's Overdose Data to Action (OD2A) initiative.

 Caitlyn G. Phillips has been working in the field of harm reduction since 2015.
 A co-founder of The Steady Collective, she has experience building and managing community-based naloxone programs and syringe service programs.
 Prior to joining the SHARP Network, Caitlyn consulted with community partners and institutions, such as the NC Division of Public Health’s Injury and Violence Prevention Branch, helping coordinate statewide overdose prevention and harm reduction efforts.

 A person with lived experience, she cares deeply about the rights and health of people who use drugs and is committed to amplifying their stories and expertise.
-She currently oversees the SHARP Network communication programs and works alongside our Rural Outreach and Networking Coordinator to plan and produce upcoming network events.
+She currently oversees the SHARP Network communication programs and works alongside our Outreach Networking Coordinator to plan and produce upcoming network events.